samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

 ```

-Inverter: Sync ALL Settings from Device (exclude it from the logs and database, it will flood them)
+Automation: "Inverter: Sync ALL Settings from Device" (exclude it from the logbook or database, it will flood them)
 Paste this as a new automation in the ui:

 ```yaml